Woodhaven Road

 Empty lots are all that remain on Sewell Road from the 1970s when Woodhaven Road

 was planned to be extended and then shelved.
-PennDOT crews still mow the lots
+PennDOT crews still mow the

 because the Commonwealth technically owns the land.